muesli/xray/README.md

 xray compares media files by their perceptual hash and identifies dupes.

 ## Dependencies
-xray depends on QtCore (tested with Qt5, should work with Qt4), mplayer and phash.
+xray depends on QtCore (tested with Qt5, should work with Qt4), ffmpeg and phash.
 You should be able to find existing packages for your system.
 On Ubuntu install "libphash0-dev", on Arch install "phash" from AUR.